basho/basho_docs/content/riak/ts/1.3.1/using/configuring.md

 ### Timeout

 Use `timeseries_query_timeout_ms` to configure the timeout (in milliseconds) for queries, after which a timeout error is returned.
+The default is 10000.

 ```riak.conf
 timeseries_query_timeout_ms = 10000